 On the List's command bar, click View options , and select the view you want to edit.

 Click View options again, and then click Edit current view.
 In classic experience, select Manage views or Create views.

 If View options is not visible, make sure you are not editing a list or have not selected one or more items.
 Also, you may not have permission.
 In that case, contact the Office 365 admin or the site or list owners.

 Make your changes, and then click OK at the bottom of the page.
 For more information, see Settings for views.

 Settings for views

 Views have many settings to help make it easier for you to quickly find the information that you need in a list.
 The following are the settings for SharePoint views.
 All settings are not available for all types of views, such as the settings for calendar views.
-All the following settings are supported in the classic experience, but only a subset are supported in SharePoint Online lists.
-To switch to classic experience, click Return to classic SharePoint at the bottom of the page.
+All the following settings are supported in the classic experience, but only a subset are supported in SharePoint Online or SharePoint Server 2019 lists.
+To switch to classic experience, click Return to classic SharePoint at the bottom of the list page.

 You can change the default view to any public view for that list.
 But you cannot set a personal view as the default view.
 To delete a view that is the default view, you must first make another public view the default for that list.
 If Make this the default view is not displayed on the create or edit view pages, you do not have the permission to create a public view, or the view is a personal view.